-Wildfire burns thousands of square kilometres of bush each year in Australia.
-Uninformed campers and travellers either carelessly or accidentally start some of these fires.
-Starting controlled bushfires is a practice of Indigenous people and a science of experienced land managers and is based on weather, sources of ignition, and fuel.
-The intent is to reduce the amount of fuel in the forest and woodland under-storey in order to decrease the chance of uncontrolled hot fires and regenerate growth.
+Wildfire destroys thousands of square kilometres of bush each year in Australia.
+The hot, dry climate during some months of the year in New South Wales contributes to the potential of fire danger each season.
+Uninformed campers and travellers either carelessly or accidentally start many of these fires.
+Starting controlled bushfires is a practice and science of experienced land managers and Indigenous people, and is based on the study of weather, sources of ignition, and fuel.
+Their intent is to reduce the amount of fuel in the forest under-storey in order to decrease the chance of uncontrolled hot fires and regenerate growth.

-In contrast, large uncontrolled bushfires started unintentionally or accidentally during hot, dry windy periods can spread rapidly and can result in the critical loss of natural habitat, property and human life.
+In contrast, large uncontrolled wildfire started unintentionally or accidentally during hot, dry windy periods can spread rapidly and result in the critical loss of natural habitat, wildlife and property and human life.

-Along with the destructive nature of wildfires, the natural appearance of many recreation areas has been compromised by the careless use of campfires and the demand for firewood.
-Campfires are beautiful by night.
-The enormous rings of soot-scarred rocks - overflowing with ashes, partly burned logs, food and rubbish - are unsightly by day.
-Surrounding areas get stripped of their natural beauty and vital habitats as every scrap of dry wood and sometimes live wood has been collected and torched.
-Rocks end up permanently blackened and removed from their ecological function as shelters for small creatures.
+Along with the destructive nature of fire, the natural appearance of many recreation areas has been compromised by the careless use of campfires and the demand for firewood.
+Stone campfire rings and fire scars are widespread at popular bushwalking campsites throughout the Greater Blue Mountains, and even at many sites only used once.
+Campfires are beautiful by night but the enormous rings of soot-scarred rocks - overflowing with ashes, partly burned logs, food and rubbish - are unsightly.
+Surrounding areas can be stripped of their natural beauty and vital habitats as every scrap of dry wood has been collected and torched.
+Rocks have been permanently blackened and removed from their ecological function as shelters for small creatures.

 Some of us grew up with the tradition of campfires.
 But they are no longer essential for comfort or food preparation.
 Many lasting impacts associated with campfires can be avoided by using lightweight stoves, fire pans, mound fires and other Leave No Trace techniques.
-Fuel stoves should be the preferred option.